eclipse-archived/codewind-docs/docs/_documentations/appmetrics.md

 ## Profiling Data Support

 In Theia or VS Code, you can use the Profiling Language Server to provide code highlighting.
-Code highlighting displays the relative time spent in JavaScript functions based on profiling data gathered through [Microclimate load testing](performancetesting).
+Code highlighting displays the relative time spent in JavaScript functions based on profiling data gathered through [load testing](performance).
 Profiling support is only available for Node.js projects that are created through Microclimate and then profiled.

 - Profiling data is written to the workspace only on a successfully completed load run.
 If the load run is cancelled, it won't be written to the workspace.
 - Run the load run for a minimum of 45 seconds for enough profiling data to be gathered to generate the `profiling.json` file.